pyrenaicus/nuwe-scroll-box/README.md

 - Use an atomic system
 - Comment all the development of the component

-We were given a password protected PDF with a screenshot of proposed design for the component and the need to use Storybook to document the component
+We were given a password protected PDF with a screenshot of proposed design for the component and the requirement to use [Storybook](https://storybook.js.org/) library to document the component

 ## Usage

-You can see a live deploy of the component library in _Chromatic_ here: **Link**
+You can see a **Storybook** with a live deploy of the component library in the following link: [scroll-box-nuwe.surge.sh](scroll-box-nuwe.surge.sh).
+Don't miss the **Docs** tab, where you will see all the components thoroughly documented.

 ## Component

-We will build our component following a [Component-Driven Development](https://www.componentdriven.org/) methodolgy and [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles.
+Component is built following a [Component-Driven Development](https://www.componentdriven.org/) methodolgy and [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles.

-In a nutshell, **Component-Driven Development** means that we'll build our UI components from the bottom up, starting with basic components and progressively combine them into complex ones, each one with a well-defined API and fixed series of states that are mocked.
+In a nutshell, **Component-Driven Development** means that we'll build our UI components from the bottom up, starting with basic components and progressively combine them into complex ones, each one with a well-defined API and a fixed series of states that are mocked.

 **Atomic design** is the process of creating design systems by breaking down the elements into five distinct levels: atoms, molecules, organisms, templates and pages:

-- **atoms** are the basic building blocks, the smallest components that can be incorporated, and cannot be broken down into subcomponents while still keeping them functional
+- **Atoms** are the basic building blocks, the smallest components that can be incorporated, and cannot be broken down into subcomponents while still keeping them functional

-- **molecules** are groups of atoms bonded together, and form a small group of elements that work together to provide some functionality.
+- **Molecules** are groups of atoms bonded together, and form a small group of elements that work together to provide some functionality.

-- **organisms** are groups of molecules and atoms joined together to form a relatively complex, distinct section of an interface.
+- **Organisms** are groups of molecules and atoms joined together to form a relatively complex, distinct section of an interface.

-- **templates** wrap organisms in a layout an provide the content structure of a page.
+- **Templates** wrap organisms in a layout an provide the content structure of a page.

-- **pages** are specific instances of templates with real-world content in place.
+- **Pages** are specific instances of templates with real-world content in place.

-For our project we will build up our component to the organism level.
+For our project we are only required to build our component up to the organism level.

 Using an atomic design approach will allow us to break our components down into smaller units that can be developed and tested in isolation.